antoniaat/antoniaat.github.io/README.md

 First you need to install all the needed packages with ```npm install```.
 After than start the project with the ```npx next start``` command.

+Finally open http://localhost:3000 to view it in the browser.